This accessibility statement applies to the eastdunbarton.gov.uk website.

 We are always looking to improve the accessibility of our website.
 If you have trouble using the website or find any problems that are not listed on these pages, please contact our web team by emailing email@example.com or submit a general enquiry form.

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 (the 'accessibility regulations').
-If you are not happy with how we respond to any complaint or request you make, you should contact the Equality Advisory and Support Service (EASS).
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 [opens in a new window] (the 'accessibility regulations').
+If you are not happy with how we respond to any complaint or request you make, you should contact the Equality Advisory and Support Service (EASSS) [opens in a new window]

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
-It is only currently partially compliant, due to the non-compliances in relation to Documents, our Committee Management System and Third Pary Software listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 [opens in a new window] AA standard.
+It is only currently partially compliant, due to the non-compliances listed below.

 Committee Management System

-The current system is a legacy system with.
-We aim to replace this system with an accessible alternative, initially due to be implemented by September 2020, however Covid-19 pandemic will impact delivery and implementation timescales.
+The current system is a legacy system.
+We aim to replace this system with an accessible alternative, initially due to be implemented by September 2020, however the Covid-19 pandemic has impacted delivery and implementation timescales.

 Third Party Software